How Burt Lancaster created the most iconic scene of WWII-themed films

 From Here to Eternity

-Mr. Lancaster starred in the 1963 film From Here to Eternity based on the best selling book by James Jones.
-It's a story about the days leading up to Pearl Harbor and forbidden love between the captain's wife and betrayal.
+Mr. Lancaster starred in the 1963 film From Here to Eternity based on the best-selling book by James Jones.
+It’s a story about the days leading up to Pearl Harbor and forbidden love between the captain’s wife and betrayal.
 The film has a lot of scenes that are famous from this film.
-Another legendary quote from this film is, "I'm married to the Army," which is recited by at least one person in your platoon planning a break up.
+Another legendary quote from this film is, “I’m married to the Army,” which is recited by at least one person in your platoon planning a break-up.

 When I was taking a class called Topics in Film Studies, the entire class was essentially Topics in Burt Lancaster because he was in so many films.
-At least once a week that semester I found myself self thinking 'that was him!?'
+At least once a week that semester I found myself self thinking, ‘That was him!?’

 The Train

-If the story of a group of soldiers tasked with saving and retrieving all of Europe's artistic national treasures sounds like it's something out of The Monument's Men is because it is.
-They're the exact same story but Burt Lancaster's version takes more artistic liberties, I'll admit.
+If the story of a group of soldiers tasked with saving and retrieving all of Europe’s artistic national treasures sounds like it’s something out of The Monument’s Men is because it is.
+It’s the exact same story but Burt Lancaster’s version takes more artistic liberties, I’ll admit.

-However, don't judge a book by it's cover.
-Just because this film, as most from his early-mid career, are filmed in black and white doesn't mean they're boring.
+However, don’t judge a book by its cover.
+Just because this film, as most from his early-mid career, are filmed in black and white doesn’t mean they’re boring.
 Burt Lancaster does all of his own stunts and those explosions and practical effects are real.
 The destruction of the rail yard is real too.

 I wanted all the realism possible.
 There are no tricks in this film.
 When trains crash together, they are real trains.
 There is no substitute for that kind of reality.